-A laparoscopic assisted colon resection is a surgical procedure in which a part of your intestine is removed.
+If your physician has recommended you for colon surgery in the Lake Mary and Orange City, FL area, North Orlando Surgical Group can help you learn everything you need to know.
+A laparoscopic-assisted colon resection is a surgical procedure in which a part of your intestine is removed.
 It may be performed due to:

 Colon mass: These masses can either be malignant (cancerous) or benign (non-cancerous).

 Diverticular disease: Diverticulosis is an out-pouching in the colon called diverticula.
-On a case by case basis this could turn into diverticulitis which is an infection in the intestine.
+On a case-by-case basis this could turn into diverticulitis which is an infection in the intestine.
 Not all cases of diverticulitis require a colon resection.
-However the surgeons in our practice will usually recommend surgery if you’ve been hospitalized for this problem at least two times.
+However, the general surgeons in our practice will usually recommend surgery if you’ve been hospitalized for this problem at least two times.
 Should perforation occur, emergency surgery may be required

 Bowel obstruction: A gastrointestinal condition in which stool is prevented from passing normally through the intestine.